KanishkChhajed/git-readme-action/README.md

   ## 📢 Last Commit

-  > "Changing commit code in main.js file"
+  > "Recorrect the commit commands in main.js"

   ---